May 1915 Triple Entente declaration: Legacy

 The precedent set by the 1915 declaration led directly to a British suggestion at the Paris peace conference in 1919 for an international court to try the leaders of the defeated nations, most notably Wilhelm II, for war crimes and crimes against humanity.
 However, the American president Woodrow Wilson, was staunchly opposed, and the proposed international court was never created.
 In May 1919, the British seized 67 leaders of the Committee of Union and Progress from the prison in Constantinople from where they were being held and took them to a prison to Malta as a prelude to trying them.
 Under the terms of the Treaty of Sèvres in 1920, the Allies were granted the right to try Ottoman officials for the genocide, through the unwillingness of the Ottoman government to co-operate presented major problems.
-The British attempt to try the 67 accused war criminals in Malta was hampered by the lack of evidence as the Sublime Porte refused to allow access to its archives.
+The British attempt to try the 67 accused perpetrators in Malta was hampered by the lack of evidence as the Sublime Porte refused to allow access to its archives.
 Under the terms of the Treaty of Lausanne in 1923, a blanket amnesty was issued for all those involved in the Armenian genocide, a term inserted by the Turkish delegation.

 However, the example set by the declaration led the Polish government-in-exile starting in January 1940 to press for a similar declaration.
 Through the British were opposed, but both Charles Corbin, the French ambassador in London and Count Edward Bernard Raczyński, the Polish ambassador in London, were able to work with British officials to issue a declaration on 18 April 1940 that the three powers "hold the German government responsible for these crimes and they affirm their determination to right the wrongs inflicted on the Polish people" as the declaration accused the Reich of "brutal attacks upon the civilian population of Poland in defiance of the accepted principles of international law", of "a policy deliberately aiming at the destruction of the Polish nation" and mentioned the "atrocious treatment" inflicted on the Jewish community of Poland.